balancer/docs-v3/docs/concepts/pools/custom-pools/custompool.md

 :::

-::: info How are add and remove liquidity operations implemented Balancer protocol leverages a novel strategy, termed the [Liquidity invariant approach](/concepts/vault/liquidity-invariant-approach.html), to provide a generalized solution for liquidity operations.
+::: info How are add and remove liquidity operations implemented Balancer protocol leverages a novel approximation, termed the [Liquidity invariant approach](/concepts/vault/liquidity-invariant-approach.html), to provide a generalized solution for liquidity operations.
 By implementing `computeInvariant` and `computeBalance`, your custom AMM will immediately support all Balancer liquidity operations: `unbalanced`, `proportional` and `singleAsset`.
 :::

 ### On Swap

+TODO: blurb on the goal of `onSwap`.
 Balancer protocol supports two types of swaps:

 - `EXACT_IN` - The user defines the exact amount of `tokenIn` they want to spend.
 - `EXACT_OUT` - The user defines the exact amount of `tokenOut` they want to receive.

 The `minAmountOut` or `maxAmountIn` are enforced by the (Vault/Router?
 ADD link)

-TODO: add a blurb about the `onSwap` implementation of the constant price invariant.
+Our two-token `ConstantPricePool` implements `onSwap` as:
 ```solidity
 function onSwap(SwapParams calldata params) external returns (uint256 amountCalculatedScaled18) {
     if (request.kind == IVault.SwapKind.GIVEN_IN) {